inato/senior-take-home-test/README.md

 We expect you to spend no more than 5 hours on this assignment.

-You are allowed to use the technologies of your choice, but if you are looking for inspiration use [ours](https://stackshare.io/inato/marketplace).
+To get you started quicker, we setup a typescript monorepo with an API and a CLI.
+Feel free to use other languages and technologies you are more comfortable with.
 You are encouraged to make good use of open-source code.

 ## Out of scope